-If the PL stakeholder demonstrates an understanding of the problem and a willingness to act, this approach can deliver positive results and no further compliance action may be required.
+If the PL stakeholder demonstrates an understanding of the problem and a willingness to act, this approach can deliver positive results, and no further compliance action may be required.

 The department will undertake assurance, assessments, and desktop activities.
 The process is usually commenced with a request for information from the PL stakeholder to assist in determining whether the rules and requirements for that listing are met.
-Where it is identified that there is a breach of the regulatory requirements, the department will seek corrective action.
-If the PL stakeholder does not respond accordingly the department may take further action such as adjusting the PL benefit, applying conditions to the listing or delisting the product from the PL.
+Where it is identified that there is a breach of the regulatory requirements, the department will seek corrective action to be undertaken by the stakeholder.
+If the PL stakeholder does not respond accordingly the department may take further action such as applying conditions to the listing, focused monitoring, or in extreme circumstances, delisting the device or product from the PL.